-ACM20117 Certificate II in Animal Studies (Animal Care and Welfare)
+ACM20121 Certificate II in Animal Studies (Animal Health and Welfare)

-If you have you ever dreamed of working with animals or are looking for an introduction to the animal care industry, we highly recommend the Applied Vocational Training (AVT) ACM20117 Certificate II in Animal Studies (Animal Care and Welfare).
+If you have ever dreamed of working with animals or are looking for an introduction to the animal care industry, we highly recommend the Applied Vocational Training (AVT) ACM20121 Certificate II in Animal Care (Animal Health and Welfare).

 Greyhounds as Pets (GAP) WA is partnering with AVT to facilitate the 14-week course which is one of the quickest ways to gain this nationally recognised qualification and obtain valuable experience in local animal shelters and kennel facilities.

-The course is based both on-campus at the AVT Bentley training facility, at the Cat Haven in Shenton Park and at the GAP kennel facility in Southern River.
+The course is based both on-campus at the AVT Ascot training facility, at the Cat Haven in Shenton Park and at the GAP kennel facility in Southern River.

 - fundamental principles of working and volunteering in the animal care industry,